Stock market today: Wall Street rallies as pressure relaxes from the bond market

 NEW YORK (AP) — U.S. stocks are rallying Tuesday as pressure on Wall Street from the bond market comes off the boil.

-The S&P 500 was 1.1% higher in midday trading and on track for a third straight gain.
-The Dow Jones Industrial Average was up 248 points, or 0.7%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 1.2% higher.
+The S&P 500 was 0.8% higher in afternoon trading, and on track for a third straight gain.
+The Dow Jones Industrial Average was up 189 points, or 0.6%, as of 1:44 p.m.
+Eastern time, and the Nasdaq composite was 0.8% higher.

 Some of the strongest action was in the bond market, where Treasury yields eased after trading resumed following a holiday on Monday.
 It was the first opportunity for yields to move since the weekend's surprise attack by Hamas on Israel injected caution into global markets.